project-undefined/NextOnion/README.md

 In short:

-The client machine handles two-three threads, each a seperate connection to the IOTA network (connected to seperate nodes).
+The client machine handles two-three threads, each a separate connection to the IOTA network (connected to separate nodes).

-One thread is what I call the observer, and the other the sender.
+One thread is what I call the observer, and the other is the sender.

-The observer connects via MQTT (TCP) to an iota node, and it's IP address can be seen.
+The observer connects via MQTT to an iota node, and its IP address can be seen.

 On the other hand, the sender can only send messages, but cannot receive anything (and I mean ANYTHING).

 The sender sends messages to an IOTA network through a proxy that replaces its IP in the header of the IP sent IP packet.

-Well, since the node has no idea where the real IP packet packet to, and ACK response cannot be recieved by the sender.
+Well, since the node has no idea what the real IP is, an ACK response cannot be received by the sender.

-Therefore, the node does not know who acctually sent the message, but the sender does not know if the node even recieved or accepted the message.
+Therefore, the node does not know who actually sent the message, but the sender does not know if the node even received or accepted the message.

-That's were the observer comes in.
+That's where the observer comes in.

 If the node accepts the sent data by the sender, the message will be sent by the node to the entire network.

 In this case, the observer monitors all of the events on the network.

-So, if the data was successfully sent, the observer will recieve it.
+So, if the data was successfully sent, the observer will receive it.

-And if the server recieves it within the next 1-2 milestones on the network, then it will confirm with the sender.
+And if the server receives it within the next 1-2 milestones (might be changed as I learn more about how IOTA works) on the network, then it will confirm with the sender.

 If it does not, then it will tell the sender to again and repeat this until the data is successfully sent.

-The result is, no node knows who acctually sent the origional message.
+The result is, no node knows who actually sent the original message.

 The only possible metadata that can be collected is when the observer connects to the network, which is practically useless because all it does is read all events/messages from the network.

-The node the observer is connected to does not know which data the observer is acctually using, so it is not identifiable.
+The node the observer is connected to does not know which data the observer is using, so it is unidentifiable.

-Plus, the observer can be masked as a regular spammer, further helping it stay anonymous.
+Plus, the observer can be masked as a regular spammer; therefore, further helping it stay anonymous.

 The observer is also in charge of reading incoming messages from other users.